 Educational Opportunity Centers for Massachusetts, known as EOC, this program provides education access services to low-income adults (age 19 and above) who are interested in returning to school.
 Each center offers career counseling, academic counseling, financial aid counseling and referrals to additional community resources.
 The EOC service centers are located in six cities across the state, including Boston, New Bedford, Lynn, Worcester, Springfield and Pittsfield.
 To learn more, visit the Consortium website or call them at (508) 754-6829.

-TERI College Access is a division of The Education Resources Institute (TERI).
-They promote college access by providing information, counseling and advocacy.
+TERI College Access They promote college access by providing information, counseling and advocacy.
 They also provide free educational planning information and counseling for people of all ages.
 Visitors can also search for scholarships and financial aid via an on-site search system.
 Their website offers an abundance of information for both those with and without disabilities.
 The site features information for individuals with disabilities on financial aid, vocational rehabilitation, and more.
 For more information, visit their website or call their hotline at (877) 332-4348.

 For more on the topic of Education: